albinoh/gtsm/v2/README.md

 what happened here is, whatever component 2 _exported_ will be assigned to the stuffs variable, look at component2:

     modules.export = arrayOfStuff;

-just like v1, index.html uses the newly created bundle that now contains the two components
+webpack will analyze your entry file (_component1.js_) for dependencies to other files.
+These files (called modules) are included in your bundle.js too. webpack will give each module a unique id and save all modules accessible by id in the bundle.js file.
+Only the entry module is executed on startup.
+A small runtime provides the require function and executes the dependencies when required.

 ##How to Run
 Navigate to /v2 and on the console (alternatively you can run _run.sh_):

     >webpack ./component1.js compiled/bundle.js

+just like v1, index.html uses the newly created bundle that now contains the two components.